Lewable3d/Reading-Notes/Class 03.md

 ## Cloning
 copying Repos from your GitHub to your computer: connecting information between GitHub and your computer.
-- command in terminal: git clone then paste link
+- command in terminal: *git clone* then paste link
-- command in terminal: git remote -v  git (main) link
+- command in terminal: *git remote -v*  git (main) link

 ## gitflow: acp add, commit, push
-- saving committing to changes and sending them back to github.
+- Adding committing to changes and sending them back to github.
+- command in terminal: *git status* tells you what files have changed since your last commit.
+- command in terminal: *code .* open current folder in VS Code Editor

 :smirk: